 I have been approached by other authors and asked if I would like to swap a review for a review.
 I have come across several groups who do the same thing.
-One of the reason I don't participate in these review exchanges is because it changes the experience for me.
+One of the reasons I don't participate in these review exchanges is that it changes the experience for me.
 I am an avid reader and I write a lot of book reviews.
 I do have a lot of requests for reviews.
 I sort through them, picking out the ones I would truly be interested in reading and believe I will enjoy.
 I also scan free book downloads and the library website for things I would like.
 I read and review them.
-I don't want it to feel like pressure, or work.
+I don't want it to feel like pressure or work.
 It is supposed to be fun.

 I also don't want to feel pressured to withhold my absolute honest opinion.
 I am a nice person.
 I don't enjoy giving less than stellar reviews.
-I am truly thrilled when I can give a 5 star review because the book really blew me away.
+I am truly thrilled when I can give a 5-star review because the book really blew me away.
 I will always give an honest review.
 I try to point out something positive, even if I felt the book just wasn't for me, or I didn't enjoy it for whatever reason.

 I want to believe in others' reviews of my book.
-I don't want to question a 5 star review, wondering if that shiny boon was given in hopes that I would reciprocate.
+I don't want to question a 5-star review, wondering if that shiny boon was given in hopes that I would reciprocate.
 I want someone to experience my book in a natural sequence.
 It catches their attention in some way, they read the description, maybe check the reviews, and then decide to read it because they feel they would enjoy it.
-If they do enjoy it, or not, I want their honest opinion reflected in stars, and hopefully a well written review explaining their feelings.
+If they do enjoy it, or not, I want their honest opinion reflected in stars, and hopefully, a well-written review explaining their feelings.
 To me, an honest 2 is better than a fake 5.
 I put it out there for the world to judge, hoping that it is liked and willing to accept it if it isn't - I want the opinion to be real, and deserved.
 When I see a book that has all positive reviews it makes me suspicious.
 Maybe it is just me.
-I also feel betrayed and angry when I see rave reviews only to download and read something, and figure out they were sugar coated at best, and out-right lies at the worst.
+I also feel betrayed and angry when I see rave reviews only to download and read something, and figure out they were sugar-coated at best, and outright lies at the worst.